-If you Have a Broken or Burst Pipe
+What to Do If You Have a Broken or Burst Pipe

 First, take proactive and immediate measures to stop additional damage from occurring.
 For example, if you have a burst water supply line, shut off the water source immediately.
-The insurance company will require you to mitigate further damage until they are able to send their adjuster to review it.
+The insurance company will require you to mitigate further damage until they can send their adjuster to review it.

-Second, take pictures and video of your damage.
+Second, take pictures and videos of your damage.
 Keep all damaged components.
-The plumbing contractor may want to discard these components but don’t let them.
+The plumbing contractor may want to discard these components, but don’t let them.
 Your insurance company may want to inspect them.

 Third, talk to experienced insurance law attorneys.
 The experts at the Pro Law Group have decades of experience helping clients like you fight for the coverage they need to recover after their properties suffered water damage.